-Pigeon peas are small, round to oval, mostly cherry-red colored seeds in the legume family.
+Pigeon peas are small, round to oval, mostly cherry-red colored dicotyledon seeds in the legume family.
 However, they come in other color patterns as yellow, brown, variegated, etc. Pigeon peas have thought to be originated in India where they are recognized as red grams and currently grown as a major pulse crop throughout the tropics and subtropics of Asia, and sub-Saharan Africa for their nutritious dry seeds.

 Botanically, the seeds of pigeon pea belong to the Fabaceae family in the Genus: Cajanus.

 |Pigeon peas (red gram), split.|

 The pigeon pea is a drought-tolerant, perennial, but mostly cultivated as an annual, erect shrub.
 It grows well in a wide range of soil types, varying from sandy to heavy loams.
 Small, rust-brown to yellow flowers appear in racemes, which develop into elongated fruit pods, enclosing 2 to 8 seeds separated from each other in the pod by slight depressions.

-The pods, like in other legumes, opens along a seam on either sides.
+The pods, like in other legumes, opens along a seam on either side.
 Raw green seeds are ovoid, measure 6-8 mm across which turn brown, red, patterned-black as they dry depending on the cultivar type.

 As in other beans and peas, pigeonpeas too are an excellent sources of vegetarian protein.
 100 grams of dry seeds contain 343 calories, and 21.70 g or 39% of recommended daily values of protein.

 Red gram peas contains good amounts of dietary fiber; provide 15 g or 39% of fiber per 100 grams.
 Dietary fiber works as a bulk laxative, which thereby protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.